birdspotter-project/COS397/docs/source/user_guide/instructions.rst

 1. Click on your username dropdown in the top right of the app.

-2. Click on the "Forgot Password" link
+2. Click on the "Forgot Password" link.

-3. Enter your email for the password reset and click "Reset Password"
+3. Enter your email for the password reset and click "Reset Password".

 Modifying Account Data/Changing Password
 ########################################

 1. Click on your username dropdown in the top right of the app.

-2. Click on "Profile"
+2. Click on "Profile".

-- Modify Profile
+- Modify Profile:

-    1. Modify profile: Fill out the form with your new/modified information
+    1. Modify profile: Fill out the form with your new/modified information.

-    2. Click "Submit"
+    2. Click "Submit".

-- Change Password
+- Change Password:

-    1. Change password: Click "Change Password"
+    1. Change password: Click "Change Password".

-    2. Fill in the form
+    2. Fill in the form.

-    3. Click "Submit"
+    3. Click "Submit".